0meraziz/TaxiFare-frontend/README.md

 ## GitHub Pages

-You can view this web app at `https://0meraziz.github.io/taxi-fare-interface`.
+You can view this web app [here](https://0meraziz.github.io/taxi-fare-interface)